 Some chemotherapy can cause sterility, so this should be discussed before treatment starts.
 Those who want to be able to father children in the future should speak to their doctors regarding storing sperm.

-Following cancer treatment, doctors usually recommend blood tests and chest X-rays every month for one year and every 2 months for the second year to make sure the treatment is successful and that the cancer hasn't returned.
+Following cancer treatment, doctors usually recommend blood tests and chest X-rays on a regular basis to make sure the treatment is successful and that the cancer hasn't returned.

 Men with testicular cancer may feel particularly vulnerable psychologically, especially since this cancer often hits in the years when they may be starting families.
 Good psychological support is an important part of the overall healing process.